 Rapid social and technological developments have, in some cases, moved faster than changes in the law.
 Courts are struggling with the implications of employee use of social media for personal and employer privacy, the protection of gay or transgender employees from discrimination, and the impact of a multicultural society on company norms and values.
 This module will review recent court rulings on a variety of emerging issues that affect how human resource professionals manage the relationship between employer and employee.

 Managing Virtual Teams

-Virtual teams are becoming essential components of most organization’s business operations.
-In addition to all the skills required of effective face-to-face team leaders, managing virtual teams creates additional challenges.
-This session will introduce participants to online tools and team-leader skills that will facilitate knowledge-sharing and team performance in a virtual environment.
+Virtual teams are becoming essential components of most organizations’ business operations.
+In addition to the skills required of team leaders for effective face-to-face engagement, managing virtual teams creates additional challenges.
+This session will introduce participants to online tools and team-leadership skills that will facilitate knowledge-sharing and improve team performance in a virtual environment.
 The course will be taught in virtual format using Adobe Impact and Google Apps.

 Managing Social Networks

 While managing human capital is a critical competency in the HR function, it is no longer effective to simply manage individual assets.
 HR professionals of the 21st century must manage webs of connected assets in order to find, utilize, and coordinate employees’ knowledge, skills, and expertise.
 In this module, we will focus on an array of topics related to how the HR function can best leverage social networking tools, including but not limited to social media, to achieve organizational outcomes.
 Topics include identifying critical relationships that should exist to ease workflow and support strategic objectives, coordinating employee expertise, and leveraging social media for recruitment, selection, training, and engagement.